 “We just have a lot of fun.
 Some things challenge our minds a bit, which is great,” said Dolores Scholl, 73, a resident for the past 3 years.
 “We do things as a group and I am very seldom in my apartment.”

 Roberts has a bachelor’s of science in Music Therapy from Maryville.
-Music therapy at Brooking Park also includes activities that enhance memory, alleviate pain, and create an outlet for elders to express their feelings.
+Brooking Park’s Music Therapy Program also includes activities that enhance memory, alleviate pain, and create an outlet for elders to express their feelings.

 “Music Therapy is so crucial to our activity program.
 Music sparks such happy and sometimes bittersweet memories in a person’s life and takes them back to important events in their lives,” said Donna Mattingly, Director of Activities at Brooking Park.
 “Our current Music Therapy program led by our wonderfully talented Music Therapist is creative, interactive and educational and is so much more than just listening to music.”

 There are many recent studies and facts on the benefits of music therapy for seniors, according to the American Music Therapy Association website, MusicTherapy.org: